IAmHeroForFun/IAmHeroForFun/README.md

 ### Tools i use:
 - Codium
-- Windows by Day and Linux By night, Don't worry "I USE ARCH BTW".
+- Windows by Day and Linux By night.

 #### A Tech-Suppot by day ☼ and a Self-learner by night ☾